Edgio

 The dashboard displays recent log events for the currently selected view (e.g., Total Events, WAF Events, and Bot Events).

-2. Click on the desired view.
+2. Load the desired view.

 Types of events